aravdaite/billiard/README.md

 run on command line

-http-server . -p 8000     (if you have npm indstalled)
+http-server . -p 8000     (if you have npm installed)

 or